Netatalk/netatalk/DOCKER.md

 ## How to Run

 Once you have the netatalk image on your machine with Docker Engine, run it with `docker run` or `docker compose`.

-When running, expose either port 548 for AFP, or use the `host` network driver.
+To enable full functionality including Zeroconf service discovery and AppleTalk, use the `host` network driver.

-The former option is more secure, but you will have to manually specify the IP address in the client when connecting to the file server.
+For a hardened deployment, use the `bridge` network driver and expose port 548 for AFP.
+However, this means that you will have to manually specify the IP address in the client when connecting to the file server.

 It is recommended to set up either a bind mount, or a Docker managed volume for persistent storage.
 Without this, the shared volume be stored in volatile storage that is lost upon container shutdown.